IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/hierarchical_grid_load_on_demand.md

 }
 ````

-Next we only need to create our `gridCreated` method that will request data for any new child grid created.
-It will be similar to getting the root level grid data, just this time we will need to pass more information like `parentID` and `parentKey`. `rootLevel` will be `false` for any child:
+Next, we only need to create our `gridCreated` method that will request data for any new child grid created.
+It will be similar to getting the root level grid data, just this time we will need to pass more information, like `parentID` and `parentKey`. `rootLevel` will be `false` for any child:

 ````TypeScript
 public gridCreated(event: IGridCreatedEventArgs, _parentKey: string) {